Expertise.com

 • What are the eligibility criteria for a military family leave in Lafayette?

-You are eligible to receive a military family leave in Lafayette if you meet the following criteria: a.
-You are employed in a company with at least 50 employees during 20 or more workweeks; b.
+You qualify for military family leave in Lafayette if you meet the following requirements. a.
+You are employed in a company with at least 50 employees for 20 or more workweeks; b.
 Your employer is covered by the Family and Medical Leave Act; c.
 You have worked for at least 12 months; d.
-You have worked at least 1,500 hours during the previous 12 months before your leave; and e.
-You must be the immediate family of the person mandated to serve in the armed forces.
+You have worked at least 1,500 hours in the 12 months prior to your leave; and e.
+You must be an immediate family member of a person required to serve in the armed forces.

 • Are there employment laws for meal and rest breaks in Lafayette?

-There are no enforced employment laws for meal and rest breaks for workers over the age of 18 in Lafayette.
-However, working minors are provided with mandatory breaks for at least 30 minutes for each six-hour shift.
-Moreover, businesses may grant employees with unpaid 30-minute meal breaks or compensated 5 to 20-minute rest breaks.
-A company cannot penalize an employee financially or require them to work overtime to make up for the unauthorized break, but the employer may take legal disciplinary action against an employee.
+There are no mandatory meal and rest breaks in Lafayette for workers over the age of 18.
+Working minors must, on the other hand, take at least 30 minute breaks every six hours.
+Employers may also provide unpaid 30-minute meal breaks or compensated 5 to 20-minute rest breaks to employees.
+A company cannot financially penalize an employee or force them to work extra hours to make up for the unauthorized break, but the employer can take legal disciplinary action against an employee.